Ritwik-cloud/Ritwik-cloud/README.md

-# Hi there 👋, I'm Your Name
+# Hi there 👋, I'm Ritwik Bhowmik

 ### 👨‍💻 About Me

 I am a frontend developer passionate about building performant, scalable, and accessible web applications.

 - 🔭 I’m currently working on personal projects and freelancing
-- 🌱 I’m currently learning advanced React and backend development
+- 🌱 I’m currently learning advanced React and Nextjs
-- 📫 How to reach me: your.email@example.com
+- 📫 How to reach me: ritwik.kmg1@gmail.com
-- ⚡ Fun fact: I love MMA and trading!

 ---